magnars/dash.el/README.md

 #### -partition-all `(n list)`

-Return a new list with the items in `list` grouped into `n-`sized sublists.
+Return a new list with the items in `list` grouped into `n`-sized sublists.
 The last group may contain less than `n` items.

 ```el